MORPHINE Network: Tropical Multispecies Plantations

 Team

-The network is coordinated by Agnès Robin and Joannès Guillemot (CIRAD researchers, UMR Eco&Sols, based in Brazil).
+The network is coordinated by Agnès Robin and Joannès Guillemot (CIRAD researchers, UMR Eco&Sols).
 The network benefits from strong support from private and public Brazilian partners (IPEF, SOS Mata Atlântica, University of São Paulo/USP, ESALQ, Embrapa) to monitor and maintain the experiments.

 The research unit also provides scientific knowledge in biogeochemistry in forest ecosystems, centred on C, N and cation cycles.
 The team regularly welcomes international students and researchers.